News

 Earth, Mars and Venus all looked pretty similar when they first formed.
 Today, Mars is dry, cold, and dusty; Venus has a hot, crushing atmosphere.
 Why did these sibling planets turn out so different?

-How can Jupiter have no surface?
-A dive into a planet so big, it could swallow 1,000 Earths - MSNThe planet Jupiter has no solid ground – no surface, like the grass or dirt you tread here on Earth.
+The planet Jupiter has no solid ground – no surface like the grass or dirt you tread here on Earth.
 There’s nothing to walk on, and no place to land a spaceship.
 But how can that be?
+If Jupiter ...